rob-bl8ke/qik/QikApi/PROJECT-SUMMARY.md

 - Proper error handling and logging
 - Ready for production deployment

 The API successfully exposes all capabilities described in the technical guide through simple, RESTful endpoints that can be easily consumed by any HTTP client.
+The generate endpoint provides sophisticated document generation capabilities with Base64 content encoding and configurable placeholder formats for maximum flexibility.